LarssonGitHub/Encrypted_password_manager/README.md

 ### Tools, packages, and frameworks used as of now in the project. *(These will be added or removed as the project grows!)*

 * TS, Electron, Crypto-js with AES, Node.js

+### Known bugs and needed fixes

+* Once the app is compiled into an application and the user tries to save a password, their anti-virus might flag the app as dangerous.
+(Most likely happening because the db contains a txt-file which is being edited.)
+- Temporary solution: whitelist the application in the anti-virus OR run it in dev environment with the start script.